On October 24, a large-scale ransomware campaign spread across Europe, in campaigns closely mimicking the NotPetya attacks from earlier this year.

 - Detect and prevent ransomware attacks, even if the attack uses an unknown file or no file at all.

-- Work online or offline, protecting systems from the most dangerous ransomware, even if they are disconnected from the corporate network or the cloud.
+- Work online or offline, protecting systems from dangerous ransomware, even if they are disconnected from the corporate network or the cloud.

 - Enable smooth operations with virtually no performance impact for end-users.